-At our firm, we have over 60 years of combined experience and are family owned and operated.
-This gives our firm a unique perspective in even the most complicated cases involving couple with high net worth or multiple assets.
-In addition, our Staten Island divorce attorneys are dedicated to keeping abreast of the laws so we can find solutions that are not only binding, but always keep your best interests in mind.
+I have more than 14 years of experience handling family law and divorce cases throughout Staten Island.
+This gives my firm a unique perspective in even the most complicated cases, such as couples with high net worth or multiple assets.
+In addition, my Staten Island divorce law firm is dedicated to keeping abreast of the laws so I can find solutions that are not only binding, but always keep your best interests in mind.

 Before you can get divorced, you and your spouse need to fulfill certain residency requirements.
 These include being a resident of the state of New York for at least a year and residing in the state as a married couple.
 Recent New York legislation has made it so the state is now considered a “no fault state,” meaning you do not have to prove this ground in order to get divorced.